 First Year English

-Students, to the left, you’ll find information about your First Year English program at USCB — a little bit about the courses you’ll be taking, answers to some of the questions you may have, and some of our best advice for you.
+Students, here you'll find information about your First Year English program at USCB — a little bit about the courses you'll be taking, answers to some of the questions you may have, and some of our best advice for you.

 Beginning college—or beginning a new college, returning to college after some time off—is a big deal.
 One of the biggest sources of anxiety is the question, "Will I be able to handle my classes?", and by "classes" students often are thinking of English.
 I don't promise to take all of your anxiety away about your English classes, but I want assure you that your English instructors, your librarians, your advisors, your Writing Center tutors, and I want you to succeed and we will give you all the tools and support we know how to give to help you succeed.